hirosystems/docs/docs/smart-contracts/clarinet.md

 - Testing on a live blockchain.
 - Deploying the final contract to the mainnet.

-When developing smart contracts, you can use the [Clarity Visual Studio Code plugin][].
+When developing smart contracts, you can also use the [Clarity Visual Studio Code plugin][].

 ## Installing Clarinet